maeddes/hse-24-winter/LABS.md

 ### **Submission Checklist**

 0. Everything in an own git repo / Link in Spreadsheet.
+Repo must be public.
 1. Application code implementing `REST_API.json` specifications.
 2. Dockerfile(s) and `docker-compose.yml`.
 3. Short documentation on 12-factor principle application.
 4. If applicable, Kubernetes manifest files.
 5. Code documentation (comments and/or README).
+   a.
+Provide instructions how to build, containerize and test app

 ---